 - We Wanted to Haul Our 4×4-

 This spring we drove both of our vehicles separately, our bus and ’86 4Runner, out West and frankly, we didn’t enjoy driving separately but we loved having a capable off-road vehicle to explore with and commute into town for supplies.
 We briefly considered flat towing our 4Runner but the wear and tear on both the toad and towing rig made this less appealing to us.
 Our short bus is not a powerhouse and we were not confident in it’s ability to tow our fat truck around safely.Our plans have changed and we have decided to flat tow or dolly our 4Runner behind our fully converted bus.
 The extra room was too tempting!

 What’s the Plan?

 Our build plan is broken into a few phases: demo, infrastructure, and build out.
 In the first stage we will completely gut the interior of all panels and stock insulation and return the bus down to it’s metal framework.
-In stage two we will raise the roof 10-12 inches and remove most if not all of the bus windows, and build out a storage area for the 4Runner on the back half.
+In stage two we will raise the roof 10-12 inches and remove all of the windows.
 Later in stage two we will skin the entire bus in sheet metal and add actual RV windows and insulation.
 In stage three we will build out the interior to resemble a typical camper or RV including running water, a solar power system, and fridge/freezer combo.

 As always, we will be updating our social media channels first followed by detailed blog posts here and bi-monthly videos on our YouTube channel.
 Any support online is greatly appreciated!